Twonki/twonki.github.io/_posts/2020-05-05-haskell-microservice.md

 For my case I use environment variables in my docker compose and invoke the services with command-line arguments.
 The scope of the services made it reasonable, and also this example service only needs parameters for our Database connection.

-For handling command line arguments in Haskell I recently came across [optparse-applicative](https://hackage.haskell.org/package/optparse-applicative) which offers a particularly great tutorial.
+For handling command line arguments in Haskell I recently came across [optparse-applicative](https://hackage.haskell.org/package/optparse-applicative), which offers a particularly great tutorial.
-Using applicatives, it enables us to write small parsers for a datatype which resembles the required arguments.
+Using applicatives enables us to write small parsers for a datatype which resembles the required arguments, in our case the connection properties.

 Our datatype looks like this: